hawknewton/bigrig/README.md

 ## Development

-We strive to bring the developer's environment as close to production as possible.
+We strive to bring the developer's environment as close to production as possible (as well as the other way around).
 The developer uses the same `shipper.json` in development that eventually pushes their code to production.

 ## Environment-specific configuration